If you have multiple sclerosis (MS), you’ve probably heard conflicting claims about a new diet or supplement that could help your symptoms.

 According to the Swank MS Foundation, overall calories from fat should be less than 30 percent of daily intake — a maximum of 65 grams of total fat per day.

-In a 1990 article in the Lancet, Swank’s research group reported that people with MS who followed his diet saw less deterioration and lower mortality rates.
+In a in the Lancet, Swank’s research group reported that people with MS who followed his diet saw less deterioration and lower mortality rates.

 However, some researchers aren’t convinced there’s enough current data to back up his claims.
 Studies are ongoing to determine if the Swank diet or other extremely low-fat diets have significant benefits for people with MS.

 Several studies have shown that increasing intake of polyunsaturated fatty acids (PUFAs) may help people with MS. These unsaturated fats have anti-inflammatory effects in animal studies.
 Linoleic acid, an omega-6 fatty acid, in combination with other nutrients including omega-3 fatty acids, decreased relapse rates and slowed disease progression in a clinical trial.
 However, other studies show no effect.

 Overall, researchers are not yet sure if it’s worthwhile to add supplementation with PUFAs to an MS treatment regimen.
 Studies are inconclusive, and research is ongoing.

 Research published in the Journal of the Academy of Nutrition and Dietetics indicates that sufficient vitamin D levels may prevent the development of autoimmune diseases like MS.